It’s that time of year again when Asian lady beetles invade homes in search of a warmer habitat.

 6. Light Traps

-These traps are a great way to help bring down the number of these beetles in your home without the use of chemicals.
+These traps are a great way to help reduce the number of these beetles in your home without using chemicals.
 Buy a light trap online or anywhere you see them selling them.

 You can also make a DIY Asian lady beetle trap by cutting a water bottle in half.
 Next, use the top half to make a funnel that channels down into the bottom half of the bottle.

 Place a light source in the funnel, leaving a little space for the critters to enter the other section of the bottle.
-The beetles will flock to the glittering light, and they will get trapped inside once they go down.

 7. Sticky Tapes